 Is Donald Trump losing it for real this time?
 That's a question being asked and answered all over social media and cable news this week in the wake of his bizarre performance in Pennsylvania on Monday night.
 I know his weird behavior is something we're all very aware of and also unfortunately aware that it has been normalized over the past few years to the point that it hardly even gets mentioned by the mainstream media much less analyzed with the same focus and fervor given to Joe Biden's verbal stumbles or Hillary Clinton's emails.
 But Monday night's very eccentric performance even got the Washington Post's attention.
-The paper described it with this headline:
+The paper described it with this headline: "Trump sways and bops to music for 39 minutes in bizarre town hall episode"

-After the Trump campaign left thousands of people stranded in the desert in the middle of the night following his Coachella, California, rally over the weekend, they once again dropped the ball by holding his crowded Oak, Pennsylvania, town hall in a venue without air conditioning, so a couple of people fainted shortly after it began.
+After the Trump campaign left thousands of people stranded in the desert in the middle of the night following his Coachella, California, rally over the weekend, they once again dropped the ball by holding his crowded Oak, Pennsylvania, town hall in a venue without air conditioning, and a couple of people fainted shortly after it began.
 (Trump later posted on his social media site that they fainted from the excitement.
 He really does think he's Elvis.)

 Just listen to that laughter when he insults the Wall St. Journal and the editor of Bloomberg News.
 That's not about their wallets.
 Their wallets are fine.
 That's about their ids.

 I have a sneaking suspicion that Trump has seen that the Harris campaign has a DJ entertaining people at her rallies and thought he could replicate it with his special Mar-a-Lago playlist featuring Pavarotti and Sinead O'Connor.
-But watching him try to get down with Slash's ripping guitar solo on Guns and Roses' "November Rain" was so embarrassing one had to look away.
+But watching him try to get down with Slash's ripping guitar solo on Guns N' Roses' "November Rain" was so embarrassing one had to look away.
 It was a trainwreck and the campaign knew it.

-That's why they assembled every surrogate, henchman and TV pundit supporter to fan out on Tuesday the minute Trump finished his event at the Chicago Economic Club to pretend that it was a triumph in a vain attempt to swallow up the growing public realization that Trump is far more addled and mentally chaotic than what we've seen previously.
+That's why they assembled every surrogate, henchman and TV pundit supporter to fan out on Tuesday the minute Trump finished his event at the Chicago Economic Club to pretend that it was a triumph, in a vain attempt to swallow up the growing public realization that Trump is far more addled and mentally chaotic than what we've seen previously.

 Top aide Stephen Miller called Trump's rambling "the greatest live interview any political leader or politician has done on the economy in our lifetimes."

 That's ridiculous.
 Trump was unable to answer any questions directly, instead meandering from one topic to another, clearly out of his depth when pressed for details and often just outright lying.
-At one point he was asked about whether Google should be broken up and he answered that he couldn't get it out of his mind that the Justice Department had intervened in a voting rights issue in Virginia.
+At one point he was asked whether Google should be broken up and he answered that he couldn't get it out of his mind that the Justice Department had intervened in a voting rights issue in Virginia.
 That's not a rational response to that question.

 We need your help to stay independent

 At another point he got angry at the interviewer, John Micklethwait, editor-in-chief of Bloomberg News, when he tried to bring Trump back on topic, explaining to Micklethwait that he was doing "the weave," his latest excuse for the mental incontinence he displays on the stump.
-The so-called weave is now being used to rationalize his inability to keep a single train of thought or give a straight answer in an interview:
+The so-called weave is now being used to rationalize his inability to keep a single train of thought or give a straight answer in an interview.

 He finally regressed to his usual juvenile belligerence and insulted Micklethwait and the friendly Wall St. Journal, saying they don't know what they're talking about.

-A few days back former president Barack Obama held a rally for Harris in Pennsylvania in which he made a case that's especially relevant in the context of Trump's ongoing chest thumping about his supposedly historically successful economy.
+A few days back, former president Barack Obama held a rally for Harris in Pennsylvania in which he made a case that's especially relevant in the context of Trump's ongoing chest-thumping about his supposedly historically successful economy.
 Obama pointed out that Trump inherited a thriving economy only made possible by Obama's hard-won rebuilding from the financial crisis (which he inherited from the previous GOP president, George W. Bush.)
 Obama is right about that.
 The data is clear.

-The New York Times actually interviewed some of the audience at the Detroit Economic Club event last week and all seemed to be business and financial types you might expect to be concerned with their bottom lines above everything else.
+The New York Times actually interviewed members of the audience at the Detroit Economic Club event last week and all seemed to be business and financial types you might expect to be concerned with their bottom lines above everything else.
 They rationalized their support for him by saying they didn't believe Trump would actually carry out all those unseemly threats he makes about deporting millions of people or going after his political enemies.
 They told the reporter they believe the media blows it all out of proportion or it's all just an act.
 Despite their protestations, it's an act they apparently enjoy quite a bit.

 Want a daily wrap-up of all the news and commentary Salon has to offer?
 Subscribe to our morning newsletter, Crash Course.